 The College’s grant-funded Adult Basic Education and GED® program offers volunteer tutors and volunteer classroom assistants the opportunity to make a meaningful difference in the lives of others.

 Being a volunteer requires your time, sincerity and commitment over a six-month period.
-Volunteers work one-on-one or with small groups, three hours per week and meet in a public place.
+Volunteers work one-on-one, three hours per week and meet in a public place.

 Our list of those waiting to receive tutoring include: